explainers-by-googlers/cross-origin-storage/README.md

 // First, check if the files are already in COS. try {
-  // This may trigger a permission prompt.
-For example:
-  // example.com wants to check if your browser already has files the site needs,
-  // possibly saved from another site.
-If found, it will use the files without
-  // changing them.
-  // [Allow while visiting the site] [Allow this time] [Never allow] const handles = await navigator.crossOriginStorage.requestFileHandles(hashes);
+  const handles = await navigator.crossOriginStorage.requestFileHandles(hashes);
   // The files exist in COS.
   for (const handle of handles) {